-Here in the darkness you will get to see the Southern brown kiwi (Rakiura Tokoeka) – often searching for food.
+Here in the darkness you will get a chance to see the Stewart Island kiwi Rakiura Tokoeka).

 Afterwards retrace your steps through the forest to Little Glory Wharf for your catamaran ride back to Oban.

 Stewart Island is a fantastic place to explore independently.
-Our excellent range of vehicles enables you to discover the stunning coastline and secluded communities at your own pace, in your own time and in your own way.
+Our rentals enable you to discover the stunning coastline and secluded communities at your own pace, in your own time and in your own way.

 Please contact our reservations team to book your rental vehicle